plainDE/plainDE.github.io/index.md

 ## Customizing
 There is currently no control center app, but you can edit ~/.config/plainDE/config.json.<br><br>
 **Attention**.
 We can't use Adwaita icons as default anymore since GNOME 42 release (Adwaita does not follow the freedesktop.org specifications).
-Please use Mint-Y or other icon pack.
+We recommend using Mint-Y icon pack.

 ## Bugs/ideas/contributing